sir-ragna/popularity-contest/readme.md

 That is the question that I wanted to answer.

-You can run it on an x64 ELF files and it will read out the `.text` section and count the instructions, writing the results to stdout comma-separated format.
+You can run it on an x64 ELF files and it will read out the `.text` section and count the instructions, writing the results to stdout in comma-separated format.

 ```txt